maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

 The `AddNFT()` function adds the NFT to the game.
-The function takes a `tokenId` and a name as parameters.
-It then creates a new NFT struct with the given parameters and adds it to the internal NFTs mapping.
-It also adds the player to the minters mapping and increments the `allNFTs` variable.
+The function takes a `tokenId` and a `name` as parameters.
+It then creates a new NFT struct with the given parameters and adds it to the internal `nfts` mapping.
+It also adds the player to the `minters` mapping and increments the `allNFTs` variable.

 ```solidity
 function swallowNFT(uint _index) external hasmint(msg.sender) canSwallow(msg.sender, _index){